| | |

 Instructions

-2. Add the eggs and almond extract, and beat well.
+2. Add eggs and almond extract, and beat with hand mixer until lighter in color.

-3. In a separate bowl, whisk together flour, cornstarch, and salt.
+3. In a separate bowl, gently whisk together flour, tapioca starch, and sea salt.

-12. Allow cookies to cool completely on the baking sheet before enjoying them.
+11. Cool completely on the baking sheet before serving and enjoying

 Notes